2023 Kitchen Remodeling Costs in Los Angeles

 The process of remodeling brings up endless questions, so we’re answering some of your most common curiosities about the costs of renovation here.
 Have more questions?
 Leave them in the comments section below!

 The final cost of a kitchen remodel will depend on the size of your kitchen, the type of cabinets, appliance budget, and if any electrical or plumbing will be moving.
-Based on national averages, for a typical, medium-sized space (120 sqft), a full, rip-and-replace kitchen remodel in Los Angeles will range from $24,500 to $107,000 and up, depending on finishes.
+For a typical, medium-sized kitchen, a full, rip-and-replace remodel in Los Angeles will range from $24,500 to $107,000 and up, depending on finishes.
 This estimate includes all materials, labor, overhead, and a standard general contractor margin.

-A major gut kitchen remodel would add an additional 15-25% to the total cost of materials and labor for the same square footage.
+A major gut kitchen remodel would add an additional 15-25% to the total cost of materials and labor for the same sized kitchen.

 Demolition signifies the start of a renovation and is one of the quickest parts of the process to complete.
 Typically, demolition costs are tied to the square footage of what is being removed.
 Generally, demolition costs start at $28 per square foot in Los Angeles, but can be more depending on what needs to be removed.